realpython/materials/document-your-python-project-with-mkdocs/source_code_step_5/docs/how-to-guides.md

     print(add(20, 22))  # OUTPUT: 42.0

-You're now able to add any two numbers and you'll always get a `float` as a result.
+You're now able to add any two numbers, and you'll always get a `float` as a result.